Monday, 10 May 2021

 1:25,000 Map: This column gives the number or numbers of the 1:25,000 Ordnance Survey Explorer map that the summit of the hill appears on.

-Summit Grid Reference: This is the ten figure grid reference for the summit of the hill.
-This has either been produced by an accurate survey via GNSS receiver or LIDAR, a map spot height, hand-held GPS via DoBIH or for interpolated heights by a centralised position in an uppermost contour ring.
+Summit Grid Reference: This is the ten figure grid reference for the summit position of the hill.
+This has either been produced by an accurate survey via GNSS receiver, from LIDAR analysis, a map spot height, hand-held GPS via DoBIH or for interpolated heights by a centralised position in an uppermost contour ring.

-Summit Grid Reference extracted from: Details of where the ten figure grid reference for the summit was derived.
+Summit Grid Reference extracted from: Details of where the ten figure grid reference for the summit of the hill was derived.

 Drop (m): This column details the prominence of the hill, otherwise known as drop or re-ascent.
 The drop is the height difference between the summit and the lowest connecting bwlch to the higher parent peak along the watershed.
-The letter ‘c’ before the drop figure signifies there is no spot height or surveyed height known for either summit or more usually, the bwlch, therefore a part of the drop figure has been estimated from contour interpolation.
+Where the letter ‘c’ (circa) appears preceding the drop value it signifies there is no spot height, surveyed height or a height ascertained via LIDAR for either the summit or more usually, the bwlch, therefore a part of the drop value has been estimated from contour interpolation.

 Mapping Mountains downloadable list in Google Doc format